-- Model simulation is embedding the final model into a simulation environment for testing in near-real-world conditions (as opposed to training the model using the simulation).
+- Model simulation embeds the final model into a simulation environment for testing in near-real-world conditions (as opposed to training the model using the simulation).

-- Field test and production tests allow for testing of the model under real-world conditions.
-However, for models used in functional safety related environments, this means that in the case of badly performing models a safe and controlled degradation of the service must be ensured.
+- Field tests and production tests allow for testing of the model under real-world conditions.
+However, for models used in functional safety-related environments, this means that in the case of badly performing models, a safe and controlled degradation of the service must be ensured.

 Integrated QA for AIoT

-Since AIoT combines many new, and sometimes emerging technologies, the homologation process might not always be completely clear.
-For example, there are still many questions regarding the use of OTA and AI in the automotive type approval processes of most countries.
+Since AIoT combines many new and sometimes emerging technologies, the homologation process might not always be completely clear.
+For example, there are still many questions regarding the use of OTA and AI in the automotive approval processes of most countries.

 Nevertheless, it is important for product managers to have a clear picture of the requirements and processes in this area, and that the foundation for efficient homologation in the required areas is ensured early on.
 Doing so will avoid delays in approvals that can have an impact on the launch of the new product.